 A: For very light weight and a great price you might also consider an Enlightened Equipment Revelations quilt!
 These come at a full range of temperature ratings including down to zero degrees, and you can get them with very high loft (up to 950) which means very lightweight and great compressibility.
 The main difference from a regular bag is that they are open at the bottom with a strap that wraps around your pad – so your pad provides the insulation underneath your body.
 These are very well reviewed among the backpacker community.
 Their 950-loft zero degree quilt weighs 22.78 oz and costs $370. – Cheryl T.

-A: I have the Big Agnes Lulu 15 and LOVE it.
+A: I have the Big Agnes Lulu 15 Sleeping Bag and LOVE it.
 Paired with a sleeping bag liner it is so much better than my 0-degree Mountain Hardwear bag.
 Also, compresses down nicely and takes up minimal room in your pack.
 I will also add that there is a pocket for your sleeping pad to slip into, so it stays with you and your bag all night long … no rolling off. – Allison

 A: I have the Nemo Sonic.
 It’s pretty much like having a warm cloud cuddle you all night long. – Cassie

 The runner up was Western Mountaineering.
-I had never heard of the brand before and was impressed with the bags and how many women were recommending it.
+I had never heard of the brand before and was intrigued with the bags and how many women were recommending it.
 However, I wasn’t able to touch or see it in a store and decided to buy one that I was able to see in person.

 I’m always searching for new gear recommendations.
 Please share what sleeping bag you use in the comments below and why.